RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 ### Death of media content creators

 Professor of Rock
+YouTube video title: "I Don’t MEAN TO Get MORBID….But WE All FACE an UNDENIABLE TRUTH and It SUCKS!"
 August 1, 2025
 Topic: Why do we care so much, take it so hard, when content creator star dies?
 https://www.youtube.com/watch?v=Ai71CfcMKnY